-In my affliction I called upon the Lord, and I cried out to my God.
-He heard my voice from his holy temple; my cry before him shall come to his ears.
+In my affliction I called upon the Lord.
+I cried out to my God, and he heard my voice from his holy temple; my cry before him shall come to his ears.

-Then the earth was shaken and trembled, the foundations of the mountains were troubled and shaken, because he was angry with them
+Then the earth was shaken and trembled; the foundations of the mountains were troubled and shaken, because he was angry with them

-Smoke rose up in his wrath, fire burst forth from his countenance, setting coals alight.
+Smoke rose up in his wrath; fire burst forth from his countenance, kindling coals into flame.

-And he bowed the heavens and came down; thick darkness was under his feet.
+He bowed the heavens and came down; thick darkness was under his feet.